 Embedded within the IWAS reporting system are certain data quality checks that flag known reporting errors and prevent LEAs from submitting final expenditures with errors.
 For example, if a district reports no federally sourced expenditures at any site, IWAS will prevent submission of the report.
 Similarly, if expenditures from federal sources are greater than from state and local sources, IWAS will prevent submission.
 Importantly, ISBE's site-based team distinguishes between true reporting errors and expenditure data that may fall outside of a normal range but are otherwise accurate.
 In these cases, IWAS will flag potentially concerning data, but the district will still be allowed to submit the report.
-Sometimes a note of context will be required.
-For example, if expenditures at a site have changed by more than 50% when compared to prior year expenditures, users must provide a short note with context.
-This intervention is intended to prevent post-submission requests for revision as such large increases are typically associated with an error.
-Of course, if the information is correct, the district may include a note and submit the report.

-If a district is prevented from submitting the report due to a data quality check, yet it believes that it is reporting accurately, the district may contact the site-based team at site-based@isbe.net.
+If a district is prevented from submitting the report due to a data quality check -- yet it believes that it is reporting accurately -- the district may contact the site-based team at site-based@isbe.net.